Enforcing Reciprocity in Operator Learning for Seismic Wave Propagation: Experiments

 where $\mathcal{L}$ denotes the learned neural operator, $\mathbf{x}_s$ and $\mathbf{x}_r$ denote the source and receiver positions, respectively, and $*$ represents other input to the operator.
 Ideally, this error should be zero.
 For computational efficiency, a random source-receiver pair is selected from the validation set at each iteration to compute the reciprocal error.
 Figure \ref{train_curves}a plots the $\ell_2$ loss during training for the reciprocity-enforced and unenforced models, shown in blue and gray, respectively.
 This metric is computed over solutions at all receivers for a single source and thus does not honor the reciprocity principle but reflects averaged overall performance.
-In terms of the $\ell_2$ loss, both models show similar accuracy ultimately, while the RENO performs better at earlier epochs.
-However, since reciprocity is not hard-coded in the baseline model, it can only acquire this property indirectly from data that obeys the physics of wave propagation.
-Although the model might ideally conform to the law by the end of training, this is not guaranteed in practice.
-As shown in Figure \ref{train_curves}b, the reciprocal error of the baseline model generally decreases during training but does not ultimately reach zero.
+In terms of the $\ell_2$ loss, both models converge to similar accuracy, while the RENO performs slightly better at earlier epochs.
+However, since reciprocity is not hard-coded in the conventional model, it can only acquire this property indirectly from data.
+Note that the training set does not explicitly include reciprocal pairs (each velocity model is associated with a single source), so the conventional model can only learn the reciprocity principle as part of the general wave physics present in the data.
+While it might asymptotically conform to the law of reciprocity given infinite data and training, this is not guaranteed in practice.
+As shown in Figure \ref{train_curves}b, the reciprocal error of the conventional model generally decreases during training but does not ultimately reach zero.
 It is only zero at the beginning due to initialization.
 The RENO maintains zero reciprocal error, as designed.
-Figure \ref{train_curves}c shows an example pair of reciprocal waveforms (the source and receiver positions of which are swapped) from validation data at an earlier stage of training.
-The RENO predicts both solutions accurately, whereas the baseline model is less accurate for both.
-Although the baseline model yields more accurate predictions as training progresses, it still fails to strictly adhere to reciprocity (Figure \ref{train_curves}d).
-In summary, the RENO has the physical law hard-coded into its architecture, whereas a standard model must learn it from scratch.
-Although both models achieve comparable overall accuracy given proper training, the physics-embedded model converges faster and is expected to be more robust to changes in the experimental setup.
+Figure \ref{train_curves}c shows an example pair of reciprocal waveforms (the source and receiver positions of which are swapped) from validation data at an early stage of training.
+The pair of waveforms should be identical according to the reciprocity principle, as illustrated in Figure \ref{schematic}.
+Although RENO predicts a phase advance relative to the ground truth, it strictly follows the law of reciprocity.
+In contrast, the conventional model violates reciprocity and yields less accurate predictions.
+By the end of training, RENO predicts the waveform pair both accurately and identically, as shown in Figure \ref{train_curves}d.
+While the conventional model improves in both predictive accuracy and adherence to reciprocity, it still fails to achieve strict symmetry.
+In summary, the RENO has the physical law hard-coded into its architecture, whereas a conventional model must learn it from scratch.
+Although both models achieve comparable overall accuracy given proper training, the physics-embedded model is expected to be more robust to changes in the experimental setup.
 Above all, it is a perfect model in terms of the reciprocity metric.